sgorblex/imap-thingy/README.md

 ```
 The important parts are `accounts_from_json`, `filters`, `apply_filters` and `logout_all`.

-Arbitrarily complex filters can be implemented in Python, likely via `imapclient` and/or `pyzmail`, if not directly via our bindings.
+Arbitrarily complex filters can be implemented in Python, likely via `imapclient` and/or `mailparser`, if not directly via our bindings.
 For example, here is a custom filter that I wrote to automatically move DMARC reports, while first trashing the previews:
 ```python
 # dmarc.py